Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

-\end{lemma} \begin{proof} As in the proof of \cref{lem:matching:safeprob}, we note that an edge is marked $R$-used if its realized reward is greater than the corresponding sample, and otherwise is marked as $S$-used.
-By construction, \cref{AlgoBipOff} only adds $R$-used edges to $\Eplus$.
+\begin{lemma} For any buyer $b \in B$ and edge $e$ incident to $b$ for which the probability that $e_b = e$ is non-zero, we have that $ \PRO{\text{$e_b$ is safe for $b$} \mid e_b = e} \geq \nicefrac{1}{2}$. \end{lemma} \begin{proof} As in the proof of \Cref{lem:matching:safeprob}, we note that an edge is marked $R$-used if its realized reward is greater than the corresponding sample, and otherwise is marked as $S$-used.
+By construction, \Cref{AlgoBipOff} only adds $R$-used edges to $\Eplus$.
 Let us consider the time in the greedy ordering when $e_b = e = \{b,i\}$ is added to set $\Eplus$.
 By definition of $e_b$, this is the \emph{first} time an edge incident to buyer $b$ is added to $\Eplus.$ Additionally, by construction of the algorithm, this must be the \emph{only} edge corresponding to buyer $b$ which is added to $\Eplus$.
-Thus, the first condition of \cref{def:safeBipartite} is satisfied by construction.
+Thus, the first condition of \Cref{def:safeBipartite} is satisfied by construction.

 Now, let us consider the next time in the greedy ordering when an edge $e'=\{b',i\}$ with weight $a'$ is parsed by the algorithm, $b'\in B^S$, and $i\in I^S$ (indeed, if $b'\not\in B^S$ or $i\not\in I^S$, then $e'$ could not be added to either $\Eplus$ or $\Ms$).
 If this is the second time that $e'$ has been processed by the algorithm, then it must be the case that $e'$ is $R$-used (since, otherwise, we get a contradiction to the choice of $e_b$), and hence, $a'$ is a sample value.
 At this time, $b'$ is removed from $B^S$ and $i$ from $I^S$, so no other edges incident to item $i$ can be added to $\Eplus$ after this point.
-Thus, in this case, both conditions of \cref{def:safeBipartite} are satisfied.
-Now, in the case when $e'$ is being processed for the \emph{first} time, we have that, with probability $\nicefrac{1}{2}$, $e'$ is $S$-used, thus guaranteeing that, by similar arguments as above, both conditions of \cref{def:safeBipartite} are satisfied. \end{proof}
+Thus, in this case, both conditions of \Cref{def:safeBipartite} are satisfied.
+Now, in the case when $e'$ is being processed for the \emph{first} time, we have that, with probability $\nicefrac{1}{2}$, $e'$ is $S$-used, thus guaranteeing that, by similar arguments as above, both conditions of \Cref{def:safeBipartite} are satisfied. \end{proof} In the following two lemmas, we relate the expected weight of the matching $M$ with a constant fraction of the expected sum of the $r_{e_b}.$

 \begin{lemma} For any fixed realization of edge weights $A$, we have